 - higher incidence of theft (making comprehensive costs higher)

 Compare this list to the one below from our other sources and you will see a big difference.

-The average cost of car insurance for half of the cars in the 25 most expensive cars to insure based on 24/7 Wallstreet's information range between $1150 and $1200 per year.
+The median annual cost of car insurance for the 25 most expensive cars to insure based on 24/7 Wall St.'s information range is $1,365.

 Our most expensive car to insure list below includes:

 - the annual average price of insurance paid on these models according to the (IIHS HLDI)

 - the approximate retail value of the car